Read about supporters who have been commited to improving lung health and preventing lung disease.

 Bob and Martha Sobie

-Bob and Martha Sobie have dedicated many years to serving their community, including providing extraordinary support of the American Lung Association.
+Bob and Martha Sobie have dedicated many years to serving their community, including providing extraordinary support to the American Lung Association.

 Both Bob and Martha are passionate about the great outdoors and enjoy camping, canoeing and hiking.